Renew existing TLS certificates

 - Prepare the certificates for use on the Splunk platform.
 See How to prepare TLS certificates for use with the Splunk platform.

 - Install the certificates on each instance, replacing the old certificates.
 Where you install the certificates depends on your existing certificate configuration.
-To replace the existing certificates, the new certificates must have the same file names.
+To replace existing certificates, the new certificates must have the same file names.

 - (Optional) Configure the Splunk instance to use the certificates.
 You might need to change the configuration if certain elements of the certificates, such as their X.509 common names or subject alternative names have changed.